Q: What should I wear on the trip?

 Youths 18 years or younger require a parent or guardian’s signature.
 If 18 years or younger and a guardian cannot be present to sign, please download our waiver PDF file to be printed and pre-signed by the parent or guardian and a witness.
 The waiver must be dated for the DAY of the tour.

 The waiver is a legal document and can therefore not be interpreted by anyone in the company.
 Signing it does mean you have read and fully understand the waiver.

 Before your trip, we provide a full safety briefing, and ensure that you are aware that with any adventure activity like this, there are inherent risks.

 We strongly encourage you to NOT participate in the on-river portion of the trip if you do not feel comfortable doing so at any time prior to departure, or even during the trip itself.
-A refund is available if you choose at any time to not participate or continue on the trip.

 Although injuries and fatalities in rafting are rare, they do occur.
 River conditions can change unexpectedly and very dangerous situations can arise quickly, putting you at personal risk.